 - actions based on contracts made by the European Union which expressly give jurisdiction to the General Court;

-The rulings made by the General Court may, within two months, be subject to an appeal, limited to points of law, to the Court of Justice.
+The decisions of the General Court may, within two months, be subject to an appeal, limited to points of law, to the Court of Justice.

 Delchev & Partners is a prime, full service, commercial law firm with offices in Sofia and Plovdiv, Bulgaria.
 Our experienced team of lawyers and consultants provide quality legal and tax services in various practice areas to multinational corporations and companies, closely held foreign and local businesses, local entrepreneurs, exempt organizations and individuals, based or operating in any major Bulgarian city – Sofia, Plovdiv, Varna, Burgas, Stara Zagora etc.